chrippa/ds4drv/README.rst

 ds4drv
 ======

-ds4drv is a userspace Linux driver for Sony DualShock 4 controller.
+ds4drv is a userspace Linux driver for the Sony DualShock 4 controller.

 Background